 Here's what you need to know about when and how to use BBQ sauce.
 There are tricks to know, including how much sauce to use on smoked ribs, pulled pork, and other barbecue.
 Find out when not to apply BBQ sauce, how to avoid burnt sauce, how to use a kitchen torch, and how to sizzle, glaze, paint on barbecue sauce.

-We're crazy for incredible BBQ ribs and have plenty of rib recipes, smoking techniques, equipment recommendations, and mythbusting secrets throughout the site.
+We're crazy for incredible BBQ ribs and have plenty of smoked ribs recipes, cooking techniques, equipment recommendations, and mythbusting secrets throughout the site.
 But we know sometimes you just want to see the highlight reel instead of watching the whole game.
 No problem.
 Here are the 8 key steps you need to take.

 Many recipes say to cook poultry 'until the juices run clear'.
 If you do, you could end up overcooking your poultry or spending the night on the toilet.
 Find out the real science behind pink juices, undercooked chicken, safe doneness temperatures, salmonella, and why the best tool for food safety is a good thermometer.

 Does poking meat drain way all its juices?
 No. A piece of meat is not a water balloon.
 If you test it with a thermometer, all its juices will not drain away.
 In fact, using a thermometer is the only sure-fire way to judge the internal doneness temperature of meat.
 Find out why in this mythbusting article.

 Is meat color an accurate indicator of doneness?
 A lot of cooks cut into meat and judge doneness by the meat color.
 But the color of meat changes when it is exposed to oxygen.
 The only reliable way to judge doneness is with a good digital thermometer.
 Here's everything you need to know about meat color and doneness.